lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 }
 ```

-The reason is that call a constructor function with `new` and without `new` will have completely different behavior, see
+The reason is that call a constructor function with `new` and without `new` can
+have completely different behavior, see
 [constructor functions](#constructor-functions) for more details.

 ### Strings

-#### Accessing characters
+#### Accessing Characters

-You can access characters in a string by index, just like accessing elements in an array:
+You can access characters in a string by index, just like accessing elements in
+an array:

 ```js
 const str = 'hello'